FrancescoBattagin/Algorithmsand-and-Foundations-of-Computer-Science-Project/README.md

 Implementation of a relationships monitoring system among elements.

-Some test suites are provided.
+Some test suites have been provided.